akaihola/darker/README.rst

 You can pass additional arguments to ``darker`` in the ``blackArgs`` option (e.g. ``["--diff", "--isort"]``), but make sure at least ``--diff`` is included.

+Note that VSCode first copies the file to reformat into a temporary ``<filename>.py.<hash>.tmp`` file, then calls Black (or Darker in this case) on that file, and brings the changes in the modified files back into the editor.
+Darker is aware of this behavior, and will correctly compare ``.py.<hash>.tmp`` files to corresponding ``.py`` files from earlier repository revisions.

 Vim